-The Cumulative function keeps the same datapoint frequency as the original, but adds the data in a running total.
+The Cumulative function keeps the same data point frequency as the original, but adds the data in a running total.
 Instead of resetting the data value to zero at the conclusion of each 15-minute reporting period, the system adds that data value in a running total until we tell it to reset at our new 'reset frequency' (which in this example is 24 hours).
 With the Cumulative function, our new Calculated channel for the above period looks like this:

 As shown in the above image, instead of resetting the data value to zero at the end of each reporting period, new rainfall data is added to the previous interval data, until we reach the end of our new reset period (24 hours).
 Once the reset period has been reached, counting restarts back at zero and the process is repeated.

-In another example: the graph below shows a Cumulative Calculated Channel graphed along with the original data.
+The graph below shows a Cumulative Calculated Channel graphed along with the original data.
 This demonstrates a rain gauge that empties every 5 minutes and the daily resetting plot accumulated by the Calculated Daily_Rainfall Channel.

 The Delta function provides rate of change values that is observed over a specified period of time.
 When combined with FlowWorks' Alarm / Notification capabilities, the system can alert you to an undesired situation when the rate of change (or lack thereof) exceeds the parameters you set.

 Let’s say we have an instrument measuring the depth of a catch basin.
 Knowing the absolute depth of the water in that basin at any given time is important; more importantly however is the ability to know the rate at which depth is increasing, to justify dispatching crew members.